Skip to content

 The EU Blue Card

-The EU Blue Card is a special residence permit for highly skilled foreign workers seeking qualified employment in Germany.
-It is issued for the duration of an employee’s work contract, including 3 additional months, and is limited to a 4-year period.
+The EU Blue Card is a unique residence permit for highly skilled foreign workers seeking qualified employment in Germany.
+It is issued for the duration of an employee's work contract, including three additional months, and is limited to 4 years.
 These are the requirements for the EU Blue Card:

-• A German degree, a recognised foreign higher education degree, or a foreign higher education degree that is comparable to a German higher education degree.
+• A German degree, a recognized foreign higher education degree, or a foreign higher education degree comparable to a German higher education degree.

 • A concrete job offer from a company in Germany.